-Synberc is a major U.S. effort to make biology safer and easier to engineer.
+Synberc is a major U.S. research program to make biology safer and easier to engineer.
 Our research center includes some of synthetic biology's leading academic and industrial scientists and researchers.
 Synberc strives to build the foundational tools and technologies needed to create innovative solutions to some of the most challenging problems of our time – including health care, fuels and the environment.
 Watch this video to learn more about us:

 Synberc is a multi-university research center established in 2006 with a grant from the National Science Foundation (NSF) to help lay the foundation for synthetic biology Our mission is threefold: 1) to develop the foundational understanding and technology needed to increase the speed, scale, and precision with which we design and build biological solutions; 2) to train a new cadre of engineers who will specialize in synthetic biology; and 3) to engage policymakers and the public about the responsible advance of synthetic biology.